 - They can also withstand lightning surges.

-- Their voltage range is limited and they can’t be used for higher voltage levels like SF6 circuit breaker.
+- The voltage range of VCBs is limited.
+Hence, VCBS cannot be used for higher voltage levels like SF6 circuit breaker.
+Generally, Vacuum circuit breakers are used for 11kV to 33kV range.

 - If they are used for voltage level more than 36kV, then some units are to be connected in series which increases complexity and cost.